Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 We then recite the tashahud once again while sitting, as we did in the second rakat and then recite theDurood-e-Ibrahim as follows:

-“Allaahumma salli’ ala Muhammad wa’ ala aali Muhammad kama salayta ‘ala Ibraaheem wa’ ala aali Ibraaheem, innaka hameedun majeed.
-Allaahumma baarik ‘ala Muhammad wa ‘ala aali Muhammad kama baarakta ‘ala Ibraaheem wa ‘ala aali Ibraaheem, innak hameedun majeed (O Allaah, send prayers upon Muhammad and upon the family of Muhammad, as You sent prayers upon Ibraaheem and upon the family of Ibraaheem; You are indeed Worthy of Praise, Full of Glory.
-O Allaah, send blessings upon Muhammad and upon the family of Muhammad as You sent blessings upon Ibraaheem and upon the family of Ibraaheem); You are indeed Worthy of Praise, Full of Glory).”
+Allaah umma salli’ ala Muhammad wa’ ala aali Muhammad kama salayta ‘ala Ibraaheem wa’ ala aali Ibraaheem, innaka hameedun majeed.
+Allaah umma baarik ‘ala Muhammad wa ‘ala aali Muhammad kama baarakta ‘ala Ibraaheem wa ‘ala aali Ibraaheem, innak hameedun majeed.
+(Asking Allah to send prayers upon Prophet Muhammad (PBUH) and his relatives, as He sent prayers upon Ibrahim (PBUH) and his kinfolk.
+Praising Allah and again asking Him to send blessings upon Muhammad (PBUH) and his family as He did with Ibrahim (PBUH) and his relatives.
+It ends with praising Allah again.)

 We may then add some other duas from the Quran and Sunnah until we are satisfied.